Does Your Bathroom Contain Asbestos?

 Because no amount of asbestos exposure is safe, and nothing is more important than the health of loved ones, you should consider our DIY guide for handling asbestos products in your home before undertaking any remodeling project.

-However, it is essential to note that even if you have asbestos-containing items in your home, removal or abatement might be unnecessary, as products in good condition are usually safe for the habitants.
+However, it is essential to note that even if you have asbestos-containing products?in your home, removal or abatement might be unnecessary, as products in good condition are usually safe for the habitants.
 To further ensure these product's condition, it is highly recommended to avoid disturbing them by:

 - using power tools